 Jefferson County’s Van Bibber Park in Arvada, Colorado, packs 5.2 miles (8.4 k) of trails into a 164-acre (66.4 ha) open space featuring a tree-lined creek, mountain views, and a city overlook.

 The wide pathways and primarily flat terrain will be an easy hike for most reasonably fit people.
-However, anyone who wants more effort can climb the single hill in the park and increase distance by following the trail outside the park and into Arvada.
+However, anyone who wants more effort can climb the single hill in the park and increase the hike distance by following the trail outside the park and into Arvada.

 Keep reading for more about Van Bibber Park and open space.